rachael-lh/FinalProject/README.md

 <img width="672" alt="Pipeline" src="https://user-images.githubusercontent.com/92022019/145597992-43c11935-2ba2-436f-b847-2352a5666608.png">

-Step 1 - a connection was created between Visual Studio Code (VSC) and GitHub, this was done by cloning the GitHub repository using HTTPS to the local working directory.
+Step 1 - a connection was created between VSC and GitHub, this was done by cloning the GitHub repository using HTTPS to the local working directory.

 Step 2 - the flask application was then made locally and could be connected via http://localhost:port.
 The MySQL database (created in Docker) and flask application each used a unique port so that traffic could access the port.
 After the application could perform basic functionality, it was deployed first with Docker and then Docker-compose, and thus the database and flask application was containerised.